Free subexponentiality: Introduction

-The distributions with regularly varying tails have already attracted attention in the non-commutative probability theory.
-They play a very crucial role in determining the domains of attraction of stable laws \citep{bercovici1999stable, bercovici2000free}.
-In this article, we shall show that the distributions with regularly varying tails form a subclass of the free subexponential distributions. \begin{theorem} If a distribution function $F$ has regularly varying tail of index ${-\alpha}$ with $\alpha\ge0$, then $F$ is free subexponential. \end{theorem} The class of distribution functions with regularly varying tails is a significantly large class containing stable distributions, Pareto and Fr\'echet distributions.
-For all $\alpha\ge0$, there are distribution functions, which have regularly varying tail of index $-\alpha$.
+The distributions with regularly varying tails have already attracted attention in the noncommutative probability theory.
+They play a very crucial role in determining the domains of attraction of stable laws \cite{bercovici1999stable,bercovici2000free}.
+In this article, we shall show that the distributions with regularly varying tails form a subclass of the free subexponential distributions. \begin{theorem} If a distribution function $F$ has regularly varying tail of index ${-\alpha}$ with $\alpha\ge0$, then $F$ is free subexponential. \end{theorem}

+The class of distribution functions with regularly varying tails is a significantly large class containing stable distributions, Pareto and Fr\'echet distributions.
+For all $\alpha\ge0$, there are distribution functions, which have regularly varying tail of index~$-\alpha$.
 The class of distribution function with regularly varying tail of index $-\alpha$ have found significant application in finance, insurance, weather, Internet traffic modeling and many other fields.